 Fresh Maine shrimp are available in many of our east coast seafood stores in the spring, which is a seasonal delight.
-These delicious and sensitive small fresh shrimp are a headache to peel due to their size, but the flavor and inexpensive price make the effort worthwhile.
+These delicious and sensitive small fresh shrimp are a headache to peel due to their size, but the flavor and low price make an effort worthwhile.

-Fresh wild shrimp, generally collected off the coasts of Georgia or Louisiana, can occasionally be found if you have access to a truly good seafood market, the kind that sells not just to home cooks but also to top restaurants.
-Fresh wild shrimp, sometimes from the Louisiana or Florida gulfs, and other times collected off the coast of Georgia, are frequently available at The Lobster Place’s flagship store in Chelsea Market in New York.
+Fresh wild shrimp, generally collected off the coasts of Georgia or Louisiana, can occasionally be found if you have access to a truly good seafood market.
+This kind sells not just to home cooks but also top restaurants.
+For example, fresh wild shrimp, sometimes from the Louisiana or Florida gulfs, and other times collected off the coast of Georgia, are frequently available at The Lobster Place’s flagship store in Chelsea Market in New York.

 Wild shrimp that have never been frozen are more expensive than those that have been frozen, but their superior flavor makes them desirable.

-But let’s get back to frozen because that’s what the majority of us buy.
+But let’s get back frozen because that’s what most of us buy.

 When you stand at the fish counter and gesture to a mound of shrimp to make your order, know that it’s been frozen and then defrosted, regardless of whether you choose medium or jumbo, farmed or wild, skinned and cleaned or with the head and tail still on.

 The fishmonger buys enormous amounts of shrimp and then defrosts them as needed before selling them.
-The shrimp you buy was most likely defrosted that day after being caught and frozen three or so months before.
+So the shrimp you buy was most likely defrosted that day after being caught and frozen three or so months before.

 This is perfectly fine.
-In fact, it’s critical to the shrimp industry’s ability to collect and commercialize a delicate invertebrate.
-Some people avoid shrimp because of religious beliefs or allergies.
+It’s critical to the shrimp industry’s ability to collect and commercialize a delicate invertebrate.
+Unfortunately, some people avoid shrimp because of religious beliefs or allergies.
 Shrimp, on the other hand, can be quite a city kitchen-friendly for those of us who do.

 Purchasing frozen shrimp

 Look for the letters “IQF” on the bag.
 This means the shrimp weren’t frozen in a large block of ice and are more likely to have superior flavor and texture.
-Shrimp should be the only ingredient stated, with no preservatives, additives, or salt.
+Also, shrimp should be the only ingredient stated, with no preservatives, additives, or salt.

 The bag will also state if the shrimp have been peeled or cleaned, as well as the shrimp’s size.
 I aim for wild shrimp with their shells and tails still attached because the natural casings provide some protection throughout the freezing process.

 And I buy giant or jumbo shrimp because cleaning smaller shrimp takes much longer to acquire enough for whatever I’m preparing.
-Shrimp also shrink when grilled or cooked, so what started out as a medium-sized shrimp will become, well, a small one when cooked.
+Shrimp also shrink when grilled or cooked, so what started out as a medium-sized shrimp will become a small one when cooked.

 In general, wild shrimp is more expensive than cultivated shrimp.
-Go ahead and buy farmed shrimp if you’re happy with the country of origin.
+So go ahead and buy farmed shrimp if you’re happy with the country of origin.

-However, several public publications and FDA studies on the toxicity of imported farmed shrimp, as well as all the antibiotics added to the shrimp pits, have long concerned me.
+However, several public publications and FDA studies on the toxicity of imported farmed shrimp and all the antibiotics added to the shrimp pits have long concerned me.
 As a result, I never buy anything other than wild.
-There are two more reasons to buy frozen shrimp in bags: they are usually a lot less expensive.
+There are two more reasons to buy frozen shrimp in bags: they are usually much less expensive.
 You also have control over when they are defrosted.

 Defrosting frozen shrimp

 Shrimp can be eaten either cooked and heated or cold, as in a shrimp salad.
 However, before we begin cooking, the shrimp must first be defrosted.
-And how you thaw them has an effect on the texture.
+And how you thaw them affects the texture.